 Senate Bill 854 requires all contractors and subcontractors meet minimum qualification requirements and register with the Department of Industrial Relations (DIR) in order to be eligible to bid and work on public works projects.
 Public works refers to construction, alteration, demolition, installation, or repair work (including maintenance) done under contract and paid for by public funds.

-A valid DIR registration ID will be required from contractors and subcontractors prior to the award of any contract dated April 1, 2015 or later.
+A valid DIR registration ID will be required from contractors and subcontractors prior to the award of any contract.

-As of July 1, 2017, Contractors who work exclusively on small public works projects are not required to register as a public works contractor or file electronic certified payroll reports for those projects.
-Contractors are still required to maintain certified payroll records on a continuous basis, and provide them to the Labor Commissioner’s Office upon request.
+Contractors are required to maintain certified payroll records on a continuous basis, and provide them to the Labor Commissioner’s Office upon request.
 Additionally, awarding agencies are not required to submit the notice of contract award through DIR’s PWC-100 system on projects that fall within the small project exemption.
 The small project exemption applies for all public works projects that do not exceed:

 - $25,000 for new construction, alteration, installation, demolition or repair